How Engineers Actually Onboard to Big Codebases in 2026

 What AI Still Cannot Do

 AI tools have gotten remarkably good at explaining code.
-They are still poor at explaining decisions.
+They remain poor at explaining decisions.

 Why was this service split out of the monolith?
-Why does the payments module have a separate database?
-Why is this validation handled in the frontend instead of the API?
+Why does the payments module have its own database?
+Why is this validation happening in the frontend instead of the API?
 These are not questions about what the code does — they are questions about what the team decided, under what constraints, and with what they knew at the time.

 That knowledge is tacit.
 It lives in people, not in repositories.
-It surfaces in conversations, in old Slack threads, in the memory of engineers who were in the room when the call was made.
+It surfaces in conversations, in old Slack threads, in the memory of whoever was in the room when the call was made.
 You cannot grep for it.
 You cannot prompt for it.

 This is the gap that no tooling has closed.